Raymond Weil Freelancer Pink Gold Date Chronograph

 Giving guys at Raymond Weil their due, I must admit that the price is well justified.
-While not sporting fancy “high-tech” materials like Nomex or some kind of scratch-proof ceramic, this watch is made of good old 18-carat rose gold, and gold is only getting more expensive these days.
+While not sporting fancy “high-tech” materials like Nomex or some kind of scratch-proof ceramic, this watch is made of good old 18-karat rose gold, and gold is only getting more expensive these days.

-It also features a distinctive golden ring around the small seconds indicator at 9 o’clock that, too, came here directly from the other members of the family.
+It also features a distinctive golden ring around the small-seconds indicator at 9 o’clock that, too, came here directly from the other members of the family.

 It is somewhat of a disappointment to know that the movement comes without any serious decoration besides a pretty basic circular graining on its stainless steel (!) oscillating weight.
+I mean, the mechanism is great, it is one of the best mass-produced natural-born chronograph calibers that you can get in this price range, but, when you get a watch as deliberately dressy as this one, cutting corners on movement finish is just not the best way to go.

 Photo: Raymond Weil

-Movement: Automatic, ETA Valjoux 7750, 28,800 vph
+Movement: Automatic, caliber ETA Valjoux 7750, Swiss Made

-Complications: Date, day of the week, chronograph
+Functions: Hours, minutes, small seconds, date, day of the week, chronograph

 Power reserve: 42 hours